gentoo/elfix/README.md

 elfix package.
 They are NOT distributed with elfix when running `make dist` in the top directory.
 Each directory supplies its own build system.
     * install-xattr - C wrapper to coreutils' install which preserves file system extended attributes.
+    * fix-gnustack - query or clear any ELF GNU_STACK executable flag

 Directory pocs/ - Very experimental stuff.
     * change-interp - C utility to the dynamic linker, INTERP as reported by `readelf -l`.